mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

 ---
 layout: post
-title: Slaying Salt using pure Python
+title: Python development for infrastructure management using Salt
-subtitle: The overlooked side of Salt and few best practices
+subtitle: The overlooked side of Salt and some best practices
 bigimg: /img/python.jpg
 ---